 If the Applicant for a Certificate containing Subject Identity Information is an organization, the Subordinate CAs SHALL use a Reliable Method of Communication to verify the authenticity of the Applicant Representative's certificate request.
 The Subordinate CA MAY use the sources listed in Section 3.2.2.1 to verify the Reliable Method of Communication.
 Provided that the Subordinate CA uses a Reliable Method of Communication, the Subordinate CA MAY establish the authenticity of the certificate request directly with the Applicant Representative or with an authoritative source within the Applicant's organization, such as the Applicant's main business offices, corporate offices, human resource offices, information technology offices, or other department that the Subordinate CA deems appropriate.
 In addition, the Subordinate CA SHALL establish a process that allows an Applicant to specify the individuals who may request Certificates.
-If an Applicant specifies, in writing, the individuals who may request a Certificate, then the Subordinate CA SHALL provide an Applicant with a list of its authorized certificate requesters upon the Applicant's verified written request.
+If an Applicant specifies, in writing, the individuals who may request a Certificate, then the Subordinate CA

+SHALL NOT accept any certificate requests that are outside this specification.
+The Subordinate CA SHALL provide an Applicant with a list of its authorized certificate requesters upon the Applicant's verified written request.